What Do HVAC Heating & Cooling Efficiency Ratings Mean?

 As a consumer, it’s important to know the ins-and-outs of both rating systems.
 It’s also crucial to understand that both ratings have their limitations, as they do not take into consideration the unique needs of your home or business.
 In general, most consumers will find SEER ratings more informative in selecting an A/C unit.
 But EER ratings can be equally as helpful, as they are a tool used by HVAC installers.

-To truly understand your specific cooling needs, it’s best to work with our quality, AAA Heating and Cooling HVAC contractors in the Portland, Beaverton, and Vancouver areas.
+To truly understand your specific cooling needs, it’s best to work with our quality, AAA Heating and Cooling HVAC contractors in the Portland and Beaverton areas.
 Whatever your needs, our team can assist in proper system sizing, installation, and purchasing.

 Understanding Your HVAC Heating Ratings